pycharming/lantern_aws/README.md

     bin/update_node.py <address>

-The first time you run either update script, Oracle Java 7 and maven 3 will be installed, the 'oauth2' branch of Lantern will be checked out and built, and Lantern will be launched as a service.
+The first time you run either update script, Oracle Java 7, maven 3 and install4j will be installed, installers will be built, the 'oauth2' branch of Lantern will be checked out and built, and Lantern will be launched as a service.
 Subsequent updates will apply any changes in the [salt][salt] configuration.

-## To do
+## To Do

- - Build and serve Lantern installers.
+Better dependency management.
+At the moment everything gets set up alright in first place, but if you want to apply hotfixes you will need to rebuild/restart some stuff manually.
+More details coming soon (TM).

 Before you Start
 ================